Whether you are walking up above the cloud line, ski-touring, or backpacking – camping in winter can be a wonderful experience with the right gear.

 Finally, there is a real risk of a tent fire.
 Avoid this by making sure the chimney pipe does not get too hot.
-Also, the design of your tent has protection or isolation of the tent from the hot stove chimney.
-This might be a panel or flame-proof material or even a physical structure like a fireguard or grill material.
-Some chimneys also have spark-arresters in the end.
-You can also check that the tent material has a treatment to make it flame retardant.
+Also, the design of your tent has protection or isolation the tent from the hot stove chimney, which might be a panel or flame-proof material or even a physical structure like a fireguard or grill material.
+Some vents also have spark arresters in the end.
+You can also check that the tent material has a treatment to make it flame-retardant.

 How do you safely heat a hot tent with a stove?

 Here are some fire precautions you can take when using a stove in your tent: